 The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

-To make things more complicated, the MCP spec is incredibly opinionated about authorization.
-Many other protocols (e.g., REST) allow you to just plug in your favorite authentication or authorization method.
 However, MCP is not trying to be just a protocol; MCP is destined to become an ecosystem where clients can connect to any server with minimal friction.
-This ease must be akin to how simple it is for you and I to visit a website for mass adoption to take place.
-Sign in and authorization, therefore, isn’t always required.
+This ease must be akin to how simple it is for you and me to visit a website for mass adoption to take place.
+Sign-in and authorization, therefore, aren’t always required.

 OAuth with Dynamic Client Registration is just one example of how MCP servers differ from traditional APIs (and why it’s so hard to safely implement MCP-powered agents).
 That’s why we wrote this guide.

-MCPs Are Different from APIs & Other Endpoints
+MCP Is Different from APIs & Other Endpoints

-An MCP server acts as the source of truth for these workflows.
-MCPs broadcast available tools and resources to agents so that the agents can interpret context and decide what to do.
+MCP servers broadcast available tools and resources to agents so that the agents can interpret context and decide what to do.

-Attacks are going to get more sophisticated and even smart folks are going to get duped en masse.” – one of many Reddit comments highlighting the security risks of MCPs
+“Attacks are going to get more sophisticated and even smart folks are going to get duped en masse.” – one of many Reddit comments highlighting the security risks of MCPs.

 The 5 Layers of Auth You Can’t Ignore